 You May Also Love these No-Bake Snacks:

-- In a food processor, blend up 6 - 8 Medjool dates, until paste-like.
+- In a food processor, blend raw cashews and medjool dates, until no big chunks left.

-- Stick a toothpick in each of the almond balls then place them in the freezer to set for at least an hour.
+- Stick a toothpick in each of the peanut balls then place them in the freezer to set for at least half an hour.

-- Melt your favorite chocolate bars or chocolate chips in the microwave or using a double pot melting method (you can find the method in this post).
+- Melt your favorite chocolate bars or chocolate chips with a scoop of peanut butter in the microwave or using a double pot melting method (you can find the method in this post).

 - Use the pads of your fingers to smooth over the toothpick marks.